Complex Monge-Amp\`ere equation for positive $(p,p)$-forms on compact K\"ahler manifolds: Introduction

 An important detail is that equation \eqref{pde1} is not symmetric in the eigenvalues of the Hessian of $u$.
 Although it is concave in $D^2u$, it need not satisfy some familiar properties \cite{CNS85} such as $ F^{i \bi} \leq F^{j \bj}$ for $\lambda_i \geq \lambda_j$, that is true for Monge-Amp\`ere type equations $F(\omega + \sqrt{-1} \pbp u) = \psi$.

 The main challenge in the proof of Theorem \ref{main-theorem} is obtaining a $C^2$ a priori estimate for the solution $u$.
 We briefly outline the difficulties and some of the ideas involved in the proof.
 In the maximum principle argument for $C^2$ estimates, the third-order terms that are obtained by differentiating the PDE twice must be used to control the non-positive third-order terms coming from the test function.
 Given the more complicated structure of this equation, there are some difficulties in obtaining a direct comparison between them.
 We overcome this by splitting the multi-indices into cases, when $Z_{I \bI}$ (the matrix of $\Omega_u$) is close to $\lambda_1$ (the largest eigenvalue of the Hessian of $u$) and when it is much smaller.
-The second difficulty is that there is no way of diagonalizing the matrix of a general $(p,p)$ form by choosing a coordinate system.
+The part when it is smaller is controlled by using the concavity terms from the second derivative of the equation.
+The other terms can be handled using several arguments involving the smallness of the inverse terms $Z^{I \bI}$, and some larger positive terms involving $\lambda_1^2$ that originate from choosing the test function appropriately, similar to Hou-Ma-Wu \cite{HMW10}.
+The second difficulty is that there is no way of diagonalizing the matrix of a general $(p,p)$-form by choosing a coordinate system.
 This is dealt with by using the components of the eigenvectors of $(Z_{I \bJ})$, and obtaining the right estimates for them with respect to $\lambda_1$.

-An extension to fully nonlinear case is considered in \cite{GG24}, where we consider other symmetric functions of eigenvalues of $\Omega_u$ satisfying a rank condition.